ruman-hassan/ComputerGraphics/README.md

    - Imported the MASSIVE Dataset mentioned in the data file.
 (The massive dataset can be found in the folder: Dataset/1.1/data).

 4. **Data Processing:**
-   - Generated en-xx.xlsx files for all languages in the dataset, considering English as the pivot language.
+   - Generated en-xx.xlsx files for all languages in the dataset, considering English as the pivot language(The output folder will be made manually or can be created using the code)
    - This was done using the file named .py
    - The group members managed to avoid using recursive algorithms to optimize time complexity while generating the required files..